 She founded OceanLab NYC, a project which asked parents, teachers and kids in the NYC community to investigate their urban coastal environment through casual interaction and play.
 A Rockaway Beach native, Jessica co-founded Rockaway Help in the wake of Hurricane Sandy and was named a White House Champion of Change for her civic hacktivism.

-I love to write and consider it part of my design process.
-I usually update my blog with recent publications.
-Additionally, I write curriculum and learning content on Mobile Design, Net Neutrality and Civic Hacking.
-I enjoy teaching and have worked with the New York Public Library, the American Museum of Natural History, Global Minumum and other non profits.
-I've spoken at the Digital Media & Learning Conference, Women & Technology and Tedx, and others globally.
+Writing is an integral part of my design process.
+I frequently blog on Open Source Design and my current work.
+Additionally, I write curriculum and learning content for understanding, making and breaking the web.
+I enjoy teaching and have worked with hundreds of cultural institutions all over the world, including the New York Public Library, the American Museum of Natural History and Global Minumum.
+I've most recently presented at the Digital Media & Learning Conference, Women & Technology and the NASA Big Apps Challenge.